-We’re investing to make sure we’ve got the sales capacity [in Q4, specifically November].
-And so we are not planning anything unique to lower prices to stimulate demand for the fourth quarter because we feel really good about the demand that we’ve got flowing into the business.
-So we just don’t think we have to throw any, what I would call, abnormal levers to try to drive demand or conversion.
+We’re investing to ensure we’ve got the sales capacity [in Q4, specifically November].
+And so we are not planning anything unique to lower prices to stimulate demand for the fourth quarter because we feel perfect about the market that we’ve got flowing into the business.
+So we don’t think we have to throw any, what I would call, abnormal levers to try to drive demand or conversion.

 Purple Innovation (Q3 Earnings Call Transcript – 11/11)

-I think everyone’s waiting to see exactly what holiday is going to look like, something that we did see in Q3 is just, I’d say, demand seem to be spread out a little more.
-The peaks of holiday tended to be a little less and the customer demand seems to be more balanced, which we view as a very good thing.
-But exactly what that looks like heading into Black Friday, Cyber Monday.
+I think everyone’s waiting to see exactly what the holiday is going to look like; something that we did see in Q3 is, I’d say, demand seems to be spread out a little more.
+The peaks of holiday tended to be a little less, and the customer demand appears to be more balanced, which we view as a perfect thing.
+But precisely what that looks like heading into Black Friday, Cyber Monday.
 We are prepared for it.
 However it goes, everyone seems to have gone a little promotional earlier this year, and we’ve joined in with that, partly driven by just challenges in fulfillment networks.

 Wayfair (Q3 Earnings Call Transcript – 11/3)

 Well, we introduced our Black Friday deals earlier than we did in past years.
-So we’ve already given a preview of Black Friday, if you go back a couple of weeks ago.
+So we’ve already given a preview of Black Friday if you went back a couple of weeks ago.

-We are talking — I think that — just think of the messaging for the whole season being drawn out, and it’s not just us.
+We are talking — I think that — think of the messaging for the whole season being drawn out, and it’s not just us.
 We’re seeing all the major retailers do it, too.
-So we just think from a consumer standpoint, they’re just going to be introduced to the holiday season at an earlier date, and we think we’re going to be able to kind of expand the holiday season.
+So we think from a consumer standpoint, they’re just going to be introduced to the holiday season at an earlier date, and we believe we will be able to expand the holiday season.

 More like this